moxious/meeting-cost-timer/README.md

 - The key-value store (`/crappykv`) is in-memory and will reset when the container restarts
 - All endpoints maintain the exact same API contract as the original Google Cloud Functions
+- The React BINGO app is built during Docker build and served statically by Express
 - The app is configured to run on port 8080 (Google Cloud Run default)
 - Health checks are included for Cloud Run monitoring